Malave615/myFlix-Angular-client/README.md

-# MyFlixAngularClient
+# MyFlix-Angular-Client

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.
+Angular was used to create a single-page, responsive movie app with routing and several interface views.
+The client-side developed in this Achievement will support the existing server-side architecture, REST API and database, by facilitating user requests and rendering the response from the server-side via a number of different interface views.
+The app will be accompanied by relevant documentation and handoff deliverables, including a kanban board containing user stories and story points.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+To access the remote application hosted on ghpages, navigate to https://Malave615.github.io/myFlix-Angular-client/

 ## Code scaffolding